thngph/flaskapi/README.md

 # Red Wine ML Flask API introduction

-This project is a web application that can predict Wine quality based on its physicochemical properties using machine learning (Random Forest Classifier).
+This project is a web application that can predict Wine quality, then classifies as good or bad wine based on its physicochemical properties using machine learning (Random Forest Classifier).

 Input is a 1D array of 11 features, the output is 1 if the wine quality is predicted to be good (score from 6.5 to 8), zero is bad (score below 6.5).